Orangewood Album: Created by Mell Kilpatrick/ C.V. Wood

 The first employee of Disneyland and General Manager of the park was C.V.
 Wood.
 Though his historical role in the creation of Disneyland has been removed from Disney publication, he was responsible for overseeing the construction of the park, reporting directly to Walt Disney and Roy Disney.

 It is theorized by some historians that C.V. created the Orangewood Album as there are more than 30 photos of C.V. in the album, yet this isn't the case.
 Mell Kilpatrick, was the photographer who created this album and copyrights are the sole property of Carlene Thie.
 In the Orangewood Album, there is entire pages dedicated to him posing with sponsors.
 Because C.V. was heavily involved with bringing in the original 33 sponsors of Disneyland.
 The timeline of the album also aligns with the time that C.V. was working on Disneyland, prior to his termination by Roy Disney.
 The first page showing any person in the album is also of C.V.
 Wood, as well as the last.

 Status

 The Orangewood Album is currently offered for sale in its entirety by The Collector's Shelf, a vintage photography store.
 This does not include any copyrights to any of the images.
 These rights are the sole property of Carlene Thie / Ape Pen Publishing.
+All individual photos have been put onto the Getty, for licensing.